Dreams are currently being exported... [11 out 24 exported.]

 That's when I figured out a trick.
 Not a cheat code—more like a shift in logic.
 You just had to dodge.
 That was it.
 If you avoided the enemy's attacks entirely, the battle became almost manageable.
 But the moment you got hit—even once—it all fell apart.
 The damage output was absurd.
 Two hits, and you were gone.
 In a real match, you wouldn't last five seconds.
 It created this weird tension: You felt powerful, but also paper-thin.
 Like walking a tightrope written in JavaScript.
 One wrong frame, and it crashes.

 I've had this dream more than once—twice now, exactly.
 I'm walking beside a depressed Russian girl I only know through fragments—someone from a niche pocket of the internet, where aesthetics bleed and everything feels softly haunted.
 She's the kind of presence shaped by melancholy uploads and beautifully decaying digital posts.
 The kind of person whose page feels like bruises under museum glass.
+Her name is Somnia—a designation that seems to echo its origin from the word insomnia, as though her very identity is interwoven with sleeplessness and the digital night from the Russian internet.

 But that's what struck me—the contrast.
 In the dream, she wasn't distant or cold.
 She wasn't the gloomy avatar she presents online.
 She was kind.
 Gentle.
 Her voice soft, her energy warm.
 It felt like walking next to someone whose shadow had its own backstory—like her darkness was something she wore, not something she was.
 We didn't speak much.
 We didn't need to.
 There was a silent thread between us—some mutual understanding hanging in the air.
 Our steps took us toward the top of a mountain, where wildflowers burst from the earth in unnatural color, almost too vivid to belong to this world.
 The afternoon sky was soft and endless.
 The kind of peace that feels like it only exists in dreams—thin, delicate, glowing around the edges.